mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 **99Designs**:

-This freelancing platform that is popular for the flexibility and global reach it provides to professionals.
+This freelancing platform is popular for the flexibility and global reach it provides to professionals.
 If you are a graphics designer with great skills, the platform is a great place for you to try it out.

-With a huge customer base, 99Designs can help you find a project as the system is backed by a significant business community which thrives on growth.
-This freelancing platform is best especially for graphics designer only.
+With a huge customer base, 99Designs can help you find a project as the system is backed by a significant business community that thrives on growth.
+This freelancing platform is best especially for graphics designers only.

 **LinkedIn**: